tim0git/terraform-aws-gameday-template/README.md

 1. EC2 autoscaling group with a launch template.
 2. ECS Fargate service.

 Its upto you. you can use both or either.
 Or start with one and migrate to the other.
-There are alternatives to these available eg Elastic Beanstalk, Lambda and Elastic Kubernetes Service (EKS).
+There are alternatives to these available e.g. Elastic Beanstalk, Lambda and Elastic Kubernetes Service (EKS).

 >Choose wisely.
 This is game day, get something working, then make it right, then make it as fast, highly available, redundant and secure as you can.
 But, MAKE IT WORK first.